NoahSyn10/VSCode-PyDoctestBtn/README.md

 * Initial release of DoctestBtn
 * Introduced:
+  * 'Doctest Python File in Terminal' command.
-  * The doctest button
+  * The doctest button (maps to the command).
-  * Three button 'themes'
+  * Three button 'themes'.
-  * Three related settings
+  * Three related settings.

 ---